OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 - [Call EINFRA-12-2017(A) "Data and Distributed Computing e-infrastructures for Open Science"](http://ec.europa.eu/research/participants/portal/desktop/en/opportunities/h2020/topics/einfra-12-2017.html )

 Deadline is 29th March 2017.
-The EGI's proposal will probably speed up after the meeting in Amsterdam so we will ping them again until we get a final answer
+The EGI's proposal will probably speed up after the meeting for potential participants in Amsterdam so Benoît will ping them again until we get a final answer.

 - Additional suggestions where to look (Paul)